challaHemant/Custom-Event-Calendar/README.md

 # 🗓️ Custom Event Calendar
 working link : https://transcendent-eclair-580871.netlify.app/

+@NOTE : click on the date to add or edit event

 A dynamic and interactive event calendar built with modern JavaScript tools.
 This application allows users to manage their schedule with features like recurring events, drag-and-drop rescheduling, and local data persistence.

 ##Features